 SAND AND STRIP THE OLD FINISH

 First, I sanded the old finish off with 80 grit sandpaper.
 This worked well for most of the desk.
 Then I moved to 180 and finished it with 320.
 Don’t forget to wear a dust mask!

 Because of the leather insert and the tight space, the second level of the desk surface was too difficult to sand.
 This part of the desk needed to be stripped with CitriStrip.
 I applied it with an old brush and after about 20-30 minutes I scraped it into a cardboard box with a plastic scraper.
 It took a few applications to completely remove the finish.
 After the wood was dry, I hand sanded it one last time.
 This time starting with 180 grit and finishing 320.

 Since my plan was to paint the leather insert, I also sanded it with 180 grit sandpaper by hand.
 This was just to rough up the surface.

 Finally I vacuumed and wiped down the entire desk.

 My favorite primer is Bulls Eye 123 primer for all surfaces.
 I primed any area that was to be painted, including the leather insert.

 Next, I painted all of the white areas with Behr Snowy Pine in a Satin Finish.
 Since this piece had a lot of large flat surfaces, I applied the paint with a foam roller.
 I did two coats of paint sanding lightly in between coats.
-With great detail, I taped off the leather insert with blue painters tape and then rolled it.
+Using blue painters tape I taped off the leather insert and then rolled it with paint.
 I actually did 3 coats of paint on the insert and sanded it by hand using 320 grit paper.
 This gave the insert a smooth finish.